GulsahDuzgun/Omnifood/README.md

 <br/>

-_When I created the website from scratch, I learned how to create and implement features that I'm likely to use in my future websites over over again_
+_When I created the website from scratch, I learned how to create and implement features that I'm likely to use in my future websites over over again._

 > #
 >
-> - work with media queries.
+> - work with media queries
->
-> * smooth scrolling on all browsers (I wrote javascript code to run in safari).
+> - smooth scrolling on all browsers (I wrote javascript code to run in safari)
-> * with IntersectionObserver() I added a sticky navbar when the hero section is out of scope.
+> - with IntersectionObserver() I added a sticky navbar when the hero section is out of scope
-> * I compressed images using squoosh.
+> - I compressed images using squoosh
-> * check the website using Chrome Lighthouse.
+> - check the website using Chrome Lighthouse
-> * I learned Web design rules (Typography, color, images and illustrations, icons etc.)
+> - I learned Web design rules (Typography, color, images and illustrations, icons etc.)
-> * responsive web design
+> - responsive web design
-> * added functional form using Netlify features.
+> - added functional form using Netlify features
 >
 > #